 Extreme Product Management (XPM) – an agile approach to product management. using minimum process and artifacts.
 The agile product manager communicates the vision of the product through a high-level product roadmap and keeps a prioritized list of problems to solve, all based on market data.
 The objective is to build products people want to buy.

 Even when organizations are not agile, product managers need to be agile.

 A Pragmatic approach

-Pragmatic Marketing’s agile approach to planning works regardless of which development methodology is used.
+Pragmatic Institute’s agile approach to planning works regardless of which development methodology is used.
 A key concept is that the product manager must become the market expert and the single voice of priority on the team.
 Rather than just reacting to the list of requirements submitted by everyone (customers, sales, support, development, executives), the market-driven product manager visits a representative set of people in the market (including non-customers) on an ongoing basis.
 He keeps the team focused on the targeted market segments, buyer and user personas, and problems worth solving.
 He conducts surveys periodically to quantify the inputs and a keeps a prioritized list of open problems to solve.

 To avoid Dilbert-style executive meddling and office politics, the product manager must establish credibility and deliver value to the team.
 Great communication skills are essential.

 Listen to the market to gain an understanding of their problems.
 Not just what they tell you they want, but knowing them better than they know themselves.
 Look for urgent, pervasive problems to solve that the market is willing to pay to solve.